 Section 179 of the tax code allows taxpayers to deduct costs of certain types of property on their income taxes without capitalizing it.
 Previously, this benefit was limited to $510,000.
 In the new tax code, the benefit has been increased to $1 million.
 Additionally, structural improvements such as roofs, heating, ventilation, fire protection and security systems are all eligible for the write-off.

-After the Section 179 deduction, a business can claim bonus depreciation, which allows them to deduct a percentage of the purchase price of eligible business assets.
-Formerly, bonus depreciation was capped at 50%, but businesses can now take advantage of a 100% deduction through December 31, 2022.
+After the Section 179 deduction, a business can claim federal bonus depreciation, which allows them to deduct a percentage of the purchase price of eligible business assets.
+Formerly, federal bonus depreciation was capped at 50%, but businesses can now take advantage of a 100% deduction through December 31, 2022.

 In other words, now is the time to upgrade your rental properties.
 Consider pulling cash out of one or more of your properties to use for upgrades, so you can raise your rents and reap the tax benefits.
 To learn more about cash-out refinancing, download Visio's one-pager here.
 To contact Visio about a cash-out refi, click here.